D3TaLES/In-The-Mix/README.md

 # In-The-Mix
-Colab links for In the Mix
+Colab links for In the Mix.

+After opening one of the links below, **PLEASE COPY THE GOOGLE COLAB NOTEBOOK INTO YOUR OWN DRIVE** before running any cells.
+This will ensure everyone can view and run the material simultaneously.

 # Computation Workshop Notebooks